Injection moulding

 Injection moulding uses a special-purpose machine that has three parts: the injection unit, the mould and the clamp.
-Parts to be injection-moulded must be very carefully designed to facilitate the moulding process; the material used for the part, the desired shape and features of the part, the material of the mould, and the properties of the moulding machine must all be taken into account.
+Parts to be injection-moulded must be carefully designed to facilitate the moulding process; the material used for the part, the desired shape and features of the part, the material of the mould, and the properties of the moulding machine must all be taken into account.
 The versatility of injection moulding is facilitated by this breadth of design considerations and possibilities.